Albert Brewer: Executive action

 George Wallace was critical of some of the reforms, particularly the motor pool, complaining that they reflected a de facto rebuke of his late wife.
 While originally cautious about besmirching the Wallaces, the complaints annoyed Brewer and led him to abandon his earlier concerns.
 The governor also initiated an investigation into commissions collections by agents of the Alcohol Beverage Control Board.
-While the practiced had been de jure eliminated by law in 1963 supported by both Wallace and Brewer, many board agents were purportedly collecting commissions on distillery sales without authorization during the Wallaces' tenures.
+While the practice had been de jure eliminated by law in 1963 supported by both Wallace and Brewer, many board agents were purportedly collecting commissions on distillery sales without authorization during the Wallaces' tenures.
 George Wallace denied any knowledge of the impropriety and Brewer affirmed his innocence, but Wallace still criticized Brewer for the publicity the scandal received.

 Brewer also took actions in accordance with his own socially conservative views which were popular among most Alabamians.
 After being informed by his wife that pornographic movies were being displayed in Bessemer, he authorized a series of state raids on theatres.
 He also initiated crackdowns on alcohol and narcotics abuse.
 Following a series of influence peddling scandals in the legislature, Brewer issued an executive order creating an ethics commission tasked with drafting a code of ethics for potential adoption by the legislature.
 Among his suggested points were the prohibition of gifts for officials, a ban on officials working for and receiving compensation from entities they regulated, and establishing conflict of interest disclosure rules.
 He offered funds from his office budget to support the commission's work.

 To promote economic development, Brewer pursued industrial recruitment, traveling to New York to speak with corporate executives and hosting various in-person meetings with company representatives.
 He created the Alabama Program Development Office to link federal grant applications with local government's development efforts.
 Following a series of major fish kills on state rivers caused by dumping of chemicals, Brewer encouraged the state to take action against Geigy Chemical Company and create new anti-pollution laws.